drupalprojects/editor_note/README.md

 that can be attached to the entity and associated with that entity.
 Each field item has its author and controls CRUD operations based on authorship (in the way like Comment module does).

-The key feature of the Editor Notes module is that editor is able to add his own notes and browse notes of other editors directly in 'edit content' form.
-It saves time when adding/updating large amount of content.

 Requirements
 ------------